Applying to USC Kaufman

 Get your decision!

 You’ll receive a decision by April 1 via snail mail.
+(I love that we still admit students the old-fashioned way!)
 If admitted to USC, your packet will indicate the major to which you’ve been admitted.
-Fingers crossed, that it lists BFA, Dance
+Fingers crossed, that it lists B.F.A., Dance.

 And then you get to make us sweat

-We’ve made you jump through lots of hoops and wait to hear if you accept your admission.
-Now you get to make us sweat it out while we wait for you to choose us by May 1.
+We’ve made you jump through a million hoops up through your audition, and then you hear nothing from us for two months.
+Well, the tables have turned.
+Now you get to make us sweat it out while we hope that you’ll choose us by May 1.